How To Find Files In Linux?

 Introduction:

 Find is a UNIX command line utility that walks a file hierarchy.
-You can use it to find and operate on files and directories.
-Files, folders, names, creation dates, modifications dates, owners and permissions can be searched using this command.
+You can use it to find and operate files and directories.
+Files, folders, names, creation dates, modification dates, owners, and permissions can be searched using this command.

 You can further combine it with ‘-exec’ option to perform various actions on the results found by the find command.